-Review calls for increased attention to cancer risk from silicaDecember 10th, 2013 in Cancer /
+Review calls for increased attention to cancer risk from silicaDecember 10, 2013 in Medicine & Health / Cancer

 A new review highlights new developments in understanding the health effects of silica, and calls for action to reduce illness and death from silica exposure at work, including stronger regulations, heightened awareness and prevention, and increased attention to early detection of silicosis and lung cancer using low dose CT scanning.

 For centuries, silica has been known to cause lung disease (silicosis).
 Evidence that silica causes lung cancer has been more recent, accumulating over the last several decades.
 Writing in CA: A Cancer Journal for Clinicians, Kyle Steenland, PhD, at the Rollins School of Public Health at Emory University in Atlanta, and Elizabeth Ward, PhD, of the American Cancer Society highlight three important developments that hold potential to prevent illness and death from silica exposure at work.

 The first development is the publication of recent studies providing detailed exposure-response data, enabling regulations based on quantitative risk assessment.
 New studies have also shown that silica-exposed workers who do not have silicosis and who do not smoke still have increased rates of death from lung mortality.